Thinned Wallis-type prime products in residue classes modulo $2^m$

-Thinning\footnote{By ``thinning'' we simply mean restricting the product to primes in a prescribed set of residue classes.} by congruence conditions modulo $2^m$ is natural here, since $\chi_4$ is a character modulo $4$ and thus constant on residue classes modulo $2^m$.
+We call the factors in this odd-integer formulation the Wallis factors.
+Thus, $A(p)$ is obtained by replacing the odd integer $r$ in a Wallis factor by an odd prime $p$.
+Thinning by congruence conditions modulo $2^m$ is natural here, since $\chi_4$ is a character modulo $4$ and thus constant on residue classes modulo $2^m$.
+By \textit{thinning} we simply mean restricting the product to primes in a prescribed set of residue classes.
 The aim is to understand what happens after restricting $p$ to selected residue classes modulo $q=2^m$: for which selections does the product still converge to a finite nonzero limit?

-\section{Notation and preliminary facts}
+\section{Notation and Preliminary Facts}

 Fix $q=2^m$ with $m\ge 2$.
 Let $(\mathbb Z/q\mathbb Z)^\times$ be the group of reduced residue classes modulo $q$.
 Throughout, $p$ denotes an odd prime.
 For $S\subset(\mathbb Z/q\mathbb Z)^\times$ define